SkylineCommunications/dataminer-docs-connectors/connector/doc/Skyline_Communications_Client_KPI_Monitor.md

 This connector uses a virtual connection and does not require any input during element creation.

-### Initialization

-This connector does not require initial configuration.

 ## How to Use

-On the **General** page there are several tables each related to a KPI.
+On the **General** page, there are several tables each related to a KPI:

 - Cube Metric Initial Data Duration
 - Cube Metric Initial Subscriptions Duration